behave/behave.example/docs.html/_sources/intro.txt

-Select a Matcher Library
+Select an Assertation Matcher Library
 -----------------------------------------

 Before you start to use `behave`_ (or any other :term:`BDD` framework) you should select an assertation matcher library that you want to use in your project.

-Python has a growing number of *matcher libraries* by now.
+Python has a growing number of assertation *matcher libraries* by now.
 Here is the list of some of these:

 =============== ===============================================================